Bringing art to the epicentre of student life

 The decision to retain the Crossroads theme allows programmes that first appeared last year to evolve, offering their creators a second iteration to explore their subject matter in greater depth.

 One such programme is Crossings: A Dance Dialogue on Love and Loss.
-Performed by NUS Dance Synergy, the programme made its debut in UTown during NAF25.
+Performed by NUS Dance Synergy, the programme made its debut at NUS University Town during NAF 2025.
 Like its predecessor, this year’s iteration invites audience members to move through the performance space alongside the dancers.
-By moving in tandem with the dancers, audience members will interact with the performance in a more intimate way, becoming part of the journey, rather than just observers.
+By moving in tandem with the dancers, audience members become part of the narrative rather than passive observers.

 This year, the performance will take place at the Level 2 Social Commons, a multi-purpose activity space characterised by six iconic arches, a heritage trademark of YIH, which was first built in 1977.